Enpowered’s Services for the CalSHAPE Ventilation and Plumbing Programs

 20% in contingency funding is available for repairs, upgrades or replacements necessary to make system functional or improve energy efficiency.
 However, the initial grant awards do not include additional funding for repairs, upgrades or replacements above the 20% contingency amount.
 While concerning for some, the Enpowered team understands how to make this work for any size project to ensure you’re grant dollars pay for the things you need to reopen safely.

 Governor Newsom signed AB-841 on September 30, 2020, creating the School Energy Efficiency Stimulus (SEES) Program.
-SEES established 2 grant programs, with $200 million dollars funding the School Reopening Ventilation and Energy Efficiency Verification and Repair (SRVEVR) Program.
+SEES established 2 grant programs, with $200 million dollars funding the California Schools Healthy Air, Plumbing and Energy (CalSHAPE) Ventilation Program.
 This HVAC-focused grant program is designed to provide funds to California’s K-12 public schools for assessments, repairs, and upgrades to HVAC systems.
-The SRVEVR program will:
+The CalSHAPE Ventilation program will:

 “Provide grants to local educational agencies to reopen schools with functional ventilation systems that are tested, adjusted, and, if necessary, or cost effective, repaired, upgraded or replaced to increase efficiency and performance.”